Gu-Youngfeng/ReConfigSRC/README.md

 | vsOthers | RQ-2: Can the learning-to-rank method in ReConfig outperform comparative methods in finding configurations?|
 | removeRatio | RQ-3: How many tied configurations should be filtered out in ReConfig?|
 | vsRD | RQ-4: Is RDTie stable for evaluating the tied prediction?|

+> Note: The newly-submited `src/execute.py` is another user interface of step-2 to step-4, that is, you can only run the `src/execute.py` at once instead of running python files (step-2 to step-4) step by step.